gebhartn/Dotfiles/.config/nvim/README.md

 ## TODO
+- better tabline for all of my trillion terminal instances
+    - maybe hotkeys for shit like storybook tab, log tab, etc.
-- ~~sumneko's language server doesn't work but it's not like I care~~
+- ~~sumneko's language server doesn't work but it's not like I care~~ it's working but formatting is busted
-- lua format ain't it, chief
+- lua format ain't it, chief -- this nightmare never ends
-- efm is basically just a glorified wrapper around eslint/prettier, should i even be using this?
+- efm is basically just a glorified wrapper around eslint/prettier/(feat: json), should i even be using this?
     - as an aside, the ts language server is horrible and has cracked native linting/configuration defaults that need to be explicitly disabled

 - hardly using the lsp-status diagnostics, might be a better way to get this info
 - efm seems to hang when exiting typescript projects